 - The console has no PoE support.
 To use any PoE device with it, you’ll need to get an injector for each or a PoE switch of the same or higher PoE standard.

 - Considering the console itself has only two 10Gbps SFP+ ports, the best switch to couple with it is the Pro XG 10 PoE or Pro XG 24 PoE among the 2025 XG lineup.
-However, the Pro XG 8 PoE will work, too.
+However, the Pro XG 8 PoE will work as well.

 - Depending on the switch or injector you have, you can use any of these UniFi Wi-Fi 7 access points with it.